Portsmouth restaurateur follows dream by opening a new Thai restaurant in Southsea

-Portsmouth restaurateur opens new Thai restaurant in Southsea and looks to bring the flavours of the far east to diners
+Siam Square, Southsea: Portsmouth restaurateur opens new Thai restaurant in Osborne Road

 A THAI restaurant with a tempting menu has opened in Southsea headed by an experienced Portsmouth restauranteur.